Crimix/ModpackSyncHelper/README.md

 and changing the two properties.

-Where `modpack_sync_json_url` needs to be a JSON file which is accessible over the internet.
+Where `modpack_sync_json_url` needs to be a JSON file which is accessible over the internet. and the `api_key` needs to be a valid API key to CurseForge.

 Then run the `jar` task and send the build jar under `root/build/libs/` to all who needs it.